maxammann/blog/content/posts/2021-01-05-keeping-secret-safe.md

 cat SHA256SUMS
 gpg --verify SHA256SUMS.sig
 ```
+In my opinion it is enough to use a live CD and disconnect from LAN.
 After installing the tools you can disconnect from the internet.
 Now nothing can leave your system, and you are safe to decrypt your GPG key.

 ## Steps Explained